Skip to main content

 $$ Check Price

-Indoor air quality is invisible — but it affects your health, sleep, and focus every day.
+Indoor air quality is invisible, but it affects your health, sleep, and focus every day.
 The EPA estimates that indoor air can be 2 to 5 times more polluted than outdoor air, yet most people never measure it.

-This guide walks you through exactly how to test your indoor air quality, what to measure, and what the numbers mean.
+This guide walks you through exactly how to monitor your indoor air quality, what to measure, and what the numbers mean.
 Whether you start with a $15 radon kit or a $300 multi-parameter monitor, you will know your air better by the end.

 What You Should Test For